Contributing to BLVM

 1. Automated CI runs - Tests, linting, and checks run automatically

-2. Governance tier classification - Your PR is automatically classified into a governance tier
+2. Governance classification — Your PR is assigned a governance tier and evaluated on a repository layer; effective rules combine both (see Layer-Tier Model)

 3. Maintainers review - Code review by project maintainers